Jury finds Trump liable for sexual abuse, awards accuser $5M

 “I always think back to why I walked in there to get myself in that situation,” she testified, her voice breaking, “but I’m proud to say I did get out.”

-She soon confided in two friends, according to her and them.
-But she never called police or told anyone else — or noted it in her diary — until her memoir was published in 2019.

-Carroll said she kept silent out of fear that Trump would retaliate, out of shame and out of a sense that other people quietly denigrate rape victims and see them as somewhat responsible for being attacked.
+She never called the police or noted it in her diary.
+Carroll said she kept silent for fear Trump would retaliate, out of shame, and because she worried that people would see her as somewhat responsible for being attacked.

-Trump weighed in on the case from afar, branding it “a made up SCAM” in a social media post early in the trial.
-U.S. District Judge Lewis Kaplan called the comments “entirely inappropriate” and warned that the ex-president could cause himself more legal woes if he kept it up.
+The jury awarded Carroll $2 million for Trump’s sexual abuse and $20,000 in punitive damages.
+For defamation, jurors awarded $1 million for Trump’s October statement, another $1.7 million for harm to Carroll’s reputation, and $280,000 in punitive damages.

-Tacopina told the jury Carroll made up her claims after hearing about a 2012 “Law and Order” episode in which a woman is raped in the dressing room of the lingerie section of a Bergdorf Goodman store.
+Tacopina told jurors Carroll invented her claims after hearing about a 2012 “Law and Order” episode in which a woman is raped in the dressing room of the lingerie section of a Bergdorf Goodman store.

-The lawyer pressed her about — by her own account — not screaming, looking for help while fleeing the store, or seeking out medical attention, security video or the police.
+The lawyer pressed her about — by her own account — not screaming, looking for help while fleeing the store or seeking out medical attention, security video, or police.

 Carroll reproached him.